-Projective Replay Analysis: A Reflective Approach for Aligning an Educational Game to its GoalsAugust 4th, 2017 - Gates Hillman Center (GHC) 4405 - 10:00am
+Projective Replay Analysis: A Reflective Approach for Aligning Educational Games to their GoalsAugust 4th, 2017 - Gates Hillman Center (GHC) 4405 - 10:00am

 |Vincent Aleven||HCII (Chair)|